-Synthetic seismograms and derived parameters
+4. Synthetic seismograms and derived parameters

-The complete set of seismograms of P-SV and SH- waves for displacement, velocity and acceleration have been computed, at sites along the six profiles, by the hybrid approach [17, 18] considering a maximum frequency of 5 Hz.
+The complete set of seismograms of P-SV and SHwaves for displacement, velocity and acceleration have been computed, at sites along the six profiles, by the hybrid approach [17,18] considering a maximum frequency of 5 Hz.
 Along each profile, the sites are on the free surface, with a constant spacing of 180 m.
-We considered a point source with seismic moment $M_0 = 1.0 \times 10^{13} \text{ N} - \text{m}$, focal depth h = 20 Km, and focal mechanism: dip = 21°, azimuth = 100° and rake = 21°.
+We considered a point source with seismic moment $M_0 = 1.0 \times 10^{13}$ Nm (characterised by a flat spectrum in the range of frequencies used), focal depth h=20 km, and focal mechanism: dip= $21^{\circ}$ , $azimuth = 100^{\circ}$ and $rake = 21^{\circ}$ .
+This mechanism is a combination of left-lateral strike slip with normal faulting, characteristic of this zone, and gives the maximum energy radiation in the direction of the studied profiles.
 The computations were made twice, once considering the complex 2D structures, formed by the regional structure and the embedded in it detailed 2D profiles, and the second considering the uniform bedrock model only.
 As it was pointed out in the introduction, this dual calculation is important for microzoning purposes, because it allows us to calculate the variations of the earthquake ground motion, relative to the bedrock, i.e. the real site increment against the reference site.
 In our case, we do not have the quite common problem of selecting the reference site, because it is formed by the rock basement.
-The "elementary" seismograms have been scaled, in the frequency domain [35], for the scenario earthquake of magnitude ($M_S = 7$) by using the scaling law of Gusev [36], as reported by Aki [37].
+The 'elementary' seismograms have been scaled, in the frequency domain [35], for the scenario earthquake of magnitude $(M{\rm S}=7)$ by using the scaling law of Gusev [36], as reported by Aki [37].
 The design ground acceleration (DGA) is obtained following the procedure defined by Panza et al. [35] using the design response spectra of the Cuban building code [38] for soils of type S1.
-The scaled seismograms (e.g. see Fig. 4) have been used for calculating the earthquake input energy spectrum E_I and the corresponding AE_I that turn out to be a little underestimated, since our integral begins at T=0.2 sec. instead of 0.05 sec, as defined in (3b).
+The scaled seismograms (e.g. see Fig. 4) have been used for calculating the earthquake input energy spectrum $E_I$ and the corresponding $AE_I$ that turn out to be a little underestimated, since our integral begins at T=0.2 s. instead of 0.05 s, as defined in (3b).
 Nevertheless, since we are interested in relative values, our choice of the integration interval does not affect our conclusions.

-All the relative quantities above defined plus the maximum values of the functions RSR and E_IR (RSR{max}, E_IR{max}) and the frequencies at which these maxims occur [f(RSR{max}), f(E_IR{max})] have been plotted for each profile (an example is given in Fig. 5).
-Additionally we have drawn the plots of the functions RSR(f,x) and log[$E_IR(f,x)$] were "x" is the epicentral distance to the site, formed by the original RSR(f) and $E_IR(f)$ evaluated in each of the sites considered.
-Examples are shown in Fig. 6 for RSR (together with the profile structure plot) and Fig. 7 for log[E_IR].
+All the above defined relative quantities plus the maximum values of the functions RSR and $E_IR$ (RSRmax, $E_IR{max}$ ) and the frequencies at which these maxima occur [ $f(RSR{max})$ , $f(E_IR{max})$ ] have been plotted for each profile

+(an example is given in Fig. 5).
+Additionally we have drawn the plots of the functions RSR(f, x) and $log[E_IR(f, x)]$ were 'x' is the epicentral distance to the site, formed by the original RSR(f) and $E_IR(f)$ evaluated in each of the sites considered.
+Examples are shown in Fig. 6 for RSR (together with the profile structure plot) and Fig. 7 for $log[E_IR]$ .

-Ground motion parameters classification
+5. Ground motion parameters classification

-a) Single valued parameters
+5.1.
+Single valued parameters

-The data shown in Fig. 5 correspond to the all the sites along profile p3 (see Fig. 3a) in which the synthetic seismograms have been calculated (radial component).
+The data shown in Fig. 5 correspond to the entire site set along profile p3 (see Fig. 3a) where the synthetic seismograms have been calculated (radial component).
 The same has been done for all the profiles, for a total of 352 sites, and for the three components of motion.
-Since we do not observe, in general, a high variability of the curves, like the ones given in Fig. 5, in nearby sites, we decided, without a significant loss of information, to decimate (every 3 points) the available sites, which resulted in 115 sites, 560 m apart, along the profiles.
-In the following the analysis will be limited to the decimated set of signals.
+Since we do not observe, in general, a high variability of the curves, like the ones given in Fig. 5, in nearby sites, we decided, without a significant loss of information, to decimate (every three points) the available sites, which resulted in 115 sites, 560 m apart, along the profiles.
+In the following, the analysis will be limited to the decimated set of signals.